oifergan/Pcap_Analyzer-Nginx-Docker/README.md

    .
    .

 2. go to deploy folder and edit the "deploy.yml" with the correct hosts group name (the default is nginx).
 3. from the deploy folder run "./deploy.sh"
+4. from your favorite browser go to http://{your IP}:8081 and upload a pcap file

 ###As an example you can deploy it against an ec2 instance i have in AWS
 Its IP is 54.213.239.136
 user/pass are: test/Psoi12#
-Dont forget to exchange keys using "ssh-copy-id test@54.213.239.136" from central server to remote one(this one).
+Don't forget to exchange keys using "ssh-copy-id test@54.213.239.136" from central server to remote one(this one).

-And thats about it, you can try the web app for analyzing pcaps.
+And thats about it, you can try the web app for analyzing pcaps.....